stefanomagnan/stefanomagnan.github.io/README.md

 # Welcome to my GitHub Repository!

-In this repository, I will present the personal and group projects I have created during my Master in Business Analytics and Big Data, IE University.
+In this repository, I will present the personal and group projects I have created during my Master in Business Analytics and Big Data I am doing at IE University.

 Following, a brief description of each project you can find in this repository.